hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

 You can also use this Helm chart to deploy Consul Enterprise by following a few extra steps.

-Find the license file that was sent to you with your welcome email.
+Find the license file that you received in your welcome email.
 It should have the extension `.hclic`.
 You will use the contents of this file to create a Kubernetes secret before installing the Helm chart.

 -> **Note:** If you cannot find your `.hclic` file, please contact your sales team or Technical Account Manager.